Get E-Book

 socket.once('drain', resumeWork);

 UDP has a different failure shape.
-A full receive buffer can drop datagrams before Node emits a message event.
-UDP preserves message boundaries only for datagrams that reach the socket receive path and fit.
-If the kernel drops a datagram due to buffer pressure, JavaScript usually receives no event for that datagram.
+A full receive buffer can drop datagrams before Node emits a "message" event.
+UDP preserves message framing only for datagrams that reach the socket receive path and fit.
+If the kernel drops a datagram because the receive buffer is full, JavaScript usually receives no event for that datagram.
 That is normal UDP behavior.

-TCP receive buffer pressure feeds the peer through the advertised receive window.
+TCP receive buffer pressure feeds back to the peer through the advertised receive window.
 If your process stops reading a TCP socket, the kernel receive buffer fills, the receive window shrinks, and the peer slows or stalls.
-That can look healthy from JavaScript for a while because no error fires.
+That can look quiet from JavaScript for a while because no error fires.
 The connection is applying flow control.

-Buffer sizing has latency consequences.
+Buffer sizing affects latency too.
 A large buffer can smooth bursts, but it can also let old bytes wait longer before the application notices overload.
-For request-response protocols, a smaller and well-managed queue can fail earlier and keep latency bounded.
+For request-response protocols, smaller and better-managed queues can fail earlier and keep latency bounded.
 For streaming transfers, larger buffers may improve throughput.
 The workload decides.

 socket.on('message', msg => {